 F. The accident must normally have occurred in the State

-If a person is working for an employer in another EU country he or in a non-EU country with whom the EU has an agreement (Iceland, Norway, Liechenstein, Switzerland), s/he is generally covered by the social security laws of that country.
+If a person is working for an employer in another EU country or in a non-EU country with whom the EU has an agreement (Iceland, Norway, Liechenstein, Switzerland), they are generally covered by the social security laws of that country.
 In these cases claims for occupational accidents/diseases should be made to the Social Security Office of that country.
-However, if a person is sent by an Irish employer to work in another country and if Irish PRSI contributions continue to be payable, cover for Occupational Injuries Benefit continues under Irish legislation.
+However, if a person is sent by an employer based in Ireland to work in another country and if Irish PRSI contributions continue to be payable, cover for Occupational Injuries Benefit continues under Irish legislation.

 Provisions for certain types of employments

 Third World volunteer workers

 Special provisions exist whereby employment abroad in a developing country where the work was arranged either through the Agency for Personal Services Overseas (APSO) or an Irish based non-governmental organisation is normally covered for Injury Benefit.

 Mariners and Airmen

 The employment of mariners and airmen is covered for Injury Benefit where the employment is under any contract of service or apprenticeship entered into in the State on board a ship or aircraft registered in the State or owned by an Irish employer.